wegiangb/NERC_EDI/README.md

-# NERC EDI Application and Hackathon from AirNode, Nottingham Trent University and STFC DAFNI
+# AIR POLLUTION AWARENESS FOR EQUALITY DIVERSITY AND INCLUSIVE (EDI): MAKE SENSE OF SENSOR THROUGH CITIZEN SCIENCE from AirNode, Nottingham Trent University, Northampton Town Council and STFC DAFNI

 This is an application for NERC EDI funding